Table of Contents

 Yep, living paycheck to paycheck doesn’t just affect what you’re having for dinner, or where you buy your clothes.
 Living under financial stress can have very real consequences on how you think and feel about yourself.

-- Lack of hope / Loss of motivation
+- Lack of hope leads to loss of motivation

 Each has its own unique consequences, but they all build on each other and contribute to an unhealthy mentality called a fixed mindset, which I’ll explain below.